At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific CNC machinery mentioned in the job description, especially vertical borers and Fanuc controls.
-Understanding the nuances of these machines will not only boost your confidence but also impress potential employers during any discussions.
+Having hands-on experience or even a deep understanding of these machines will give you an edge during interviews.

 ✨Tip Number 2